rizveeerprojects/UID-Generation-Based-On-Polynomial-Hashing/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.

 ```
-Give examples
+Python 3.x
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

 ```
-Give the example
+Install Python 3.x
 ```

-And repeat

 ```
-until finished
+Create a directory.
+Clone this repository there or download as zip and then unzip it in the directory.
 ```

 End with an example of getting some data out of the system or using it for a little demo